adriancarriger/angularfire2-offline/examples/angular-cli/README.md

-# Angular-CLI Progressive Web App
+# Angular-CLI Offline Tutorial 📗

+How to create an app that loads Firebase data and static resources while offline.

 ## [View Demo](https://angularfire2-offline.firebaseapp.com/)